 There are a number of different forms hearing loss can take, the most common of which is age-related sensorineural hearing loss.
 This condition is most often the result of gradual changes in the middle ear (especially related to hair cell death), as well as a combination of repeated exposure to loud noises, viruses and other types of disease, certain medications, and heredity.

 While the Mayo Clinic points out that there’s currently no cure for age-related hearing loss, the treatment option doctors will typically recommend first is a hearing aid.
 The National Institutes of Health reports that these electronic devices are worn in or behind the ear, and use a built-in microphone and speaker to “magnify sound vibrations entering the ear” and then “convert them into neural signals that are passed along to the brain.”

-Question: What’s the Difference Between a Hearing Aid & a PSAP?
+What’s the Difference Between a Hearing Aid and a PSAP?

 However, it’s important to point out that not all of these devices are created equally.
 In other words, there could be a big performance difference between an inexpensive device you purchase online, and something recommended by your primary care physician.
 How so?

 Without going into unnecessary detail, hearing aids are designed to improve impaired hearing and automatically adjust (distortion, gain, amplifying only certain sounds based on their characteristics, etc.) in the real world to deliver sound that’s as close to natural as possible.